syncfusion-content/uwp-docs/uwp/DataGrid/Summaries.md

 The following are the limitations of displaying column summary along with title at same time for `TableSummaryRow`:

-* If [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is defined lesser than [GridSummaryRow.TitleColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~TitleColumnCount.html), the title summary will be spanned to [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) range, since spanned range and frozen range cannot be vary.
+* If [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is defined lesser than `GridSummaryRow.TitleColumnCount`, the title summary will be spanned to [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) range, since spanned range and frozen range cannot be vary.
-* Summary columns defined in the [GridSummaryRow.TitleColumnCount](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSummaryRow~TitleColumnCount.html) range will not be shown.
+* Summary columns defined in the `GridSummaryRow.TitleColumnCount` range will not be shown.

 ### Positioning TableSummaryRow